Electronic Discovery Law

 Before laying out the “legal framework for analysis,” the court first stated that “it [was] clear from the outset that Humana failed to carry out its discovery obligations in accordance with the Federal and Local rules.”
 The court then established its authority to impose sanctions under Federal Rules 16 and 37 as well as pursuant to its own inherent authority.
 Discussing its latitude in ordering sanctions, the court noted that under Rule 37, the “magnitude of sanctions” was bound only by what is “reasonable in light of the circumstances.”
 The court continued to explain, however, that its discretion was “not unbridled” and that the sanction of dismissal was not appropriate in cases of simple negligence, inability to comply, or misunderstanding as opposed to cases of bad faith, if the prejudice to the innocent party was not significant.
 Under its own inherent authority, too, the court noted the need for restraint and specifically recognized “the strong preference for a determination on the merits of a dispute” as well as the need for sanctions that are both just and specifically related to the particular claim or defense affected by the misconduct.

-With those principals in mind, the court determined that the requested sanctions, including default judgment and adverse inference instructions, were not warranted.
+With those principles in mind, the court determined that the requested sanctions, including default judgment and adverse inference instructions, were not warranted.
 In so deciding, the court noted “that the record reflects that [Humana’s] shortcomings were neither intentional nor done in bad faith but rather resulted from the grossly negligent oversights of counsel.”
 Accordingly, the court found that PCP would be allowed to conduct additional discovery pertaining the new information produced and for Humana to bear the reasonable cost of that discovery.
 The court also permitted PCP’s damages expert to submit an amended report incorporating the information obtained in the late production.